rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

             raise ValueError("A new Material property must have a data type.")

     def upload_data(self):
-        """ Upload the data of all stored uniform variables """ for uniform_obj in self._uniforms.values():
+        """Upload the data of all stored uniform variables""" for uniform_obj in self._uniforms.values():
             uniform_obj.upload_data()

     def set_properties(self, properties):
-        """ Set multiple uniforms and settings from a dictionary """ for name, data in properties.items():
+        """Set multiple uniforms and settings from a dictionary""" for name, data in properties.items():
             if name in self._uniforms:
                 self._uniforms[name].data = data